MarcinCzerkas/MarcinCzerkas/README.md

 I'm a data enthusiast passionate about topics like data analysis, business intelligence, ETL and data modeling.

-I currently work as a Quantitative Expert in a Risk department (banking sector).
+I currently work as a Quantitative Analyst in a Risk department (banking sector).
 I regularly dig into the data warehouse, work with statistical models and detect anomalies in data to help protect the company from financial risk.

 These are the things I like doing:
 - 👫👨‍🍼 dedicating my free time to my wife and my daughter